2008 United States House of Representatives elections in Arizona: District 3

 Incumbent Republican John Shadegg, who had represented the district since 1995, ran for re-election.
 He was re-elected with 59.3% of the vote in 2006.
-This district was previously held by Arizona's junior United States senator, Republican Jon Kyl.
+The district was previously represented by Arizona's junior United States senator, Republican Jon Kyl.
 The district had a PVI of R+6.

 Republican primary

-An outspoken conservative, Shadegg has consistently been re-elected in this Republican-leaning district (Cook Partisan Voting Index of R+6) in the northern Phoenix suburbs which gave George W. Bush 57.9 percent of the vote in 2004.
+An outspoken conservative, Shadegg has consistently been re-elected in the Republican-leaning district (Cook Partisan Voting Index of R+6) in the northern Phoenix suburbs which gave George W. Bush 57.9 percent of the vote in 2004.
 However, Lord outraised Shadegg in the first quarter of 2007 and even had more cash on hand compared to Shadegg, which resulted in an unusually competitive race.
 However, Shadegg's campaign team noted that Shadegg's funds are smaller than expected due to Shadegg donating most of the money in 2006 to fellow Republicans in a last-ditch, albeit lackluster attempt to retain control of Congress.

 On February 11, 2008, incumbent Shadegg announced he would not run for an eighth term, saying that he wanted to "seek a new challenge in a different venue to advance the cause of freedom."
 However, on February 21, Shadegg retracted the statement and announced he would seek re-election.
 Over 140 Republicans in Congress had signed a letter asking Shadegg to keep his seat.
 Although it was speculated that he would run for the United States Senate if John McCain were to become president, Shadegg had expressed his intention to leave public life and return to the private sector before changing his mind.

 Steve May a former state representative had announced a run for the seat but withdrew from the race when Shadegg announced he would seek another term after all.